revilowaldow/BITC/Sessions/2025/02 09 - Session 39.md

 Used to be an elf in a northern grove

-Victim of a cave in during the [[battle of looming rock]]
+Victim of a cave in during the [[battle of looming rock]] Worked for steelmongers, work as spy in kathkach